rashmi6832/FizzBuzzProgram/README.md

 * If given number is divisable by 3 and 5, return "FizzBuzz".
 * If none of the above, then return the number itself.

+# Assumtions

+* User input should be a ositive value which is greater than  or equal to 0.

 ## Prerequisites

 * Java - Version 1.6 or higher